Notes on the Life of John Francis Brewer,

 According to the website of the Farm Street Church, it was renowned for its elaborate orchestral masses on great feasts, but this must have come to an end with the Motu Proprio on Church Music (1903).
 In 1914, the Anneessens organ was completely rebuilt by Bishop and Son (which had the contract for its repair), saving the case and reusing 20 ranks of pipes.
-The new organ was first heard in the Requiem service for Archduke Franz Ferdinand, whose assassination started World War I.
+The new organ was first heard at the July 28 Requiem service for Archduke Franz Ferdinand, whose assassination triggered World War I.

 Brewer left his post at the Farm Street Church in 1916 and was succeeded in 1917 by Belgian Guy Weitz, a student of Widor and Guilmant.
 Before Weitz started in the job, the organ was revoiced and enlarged by Willis, Son & Lewis, a company with which Weitz was close.
 At that time, the post at the Farm Street Church, according to Andrew ElRay Stewart Cook (Guy Weitz [1883-1970]), was the “most highly remunerated and most visible of any Catholic post in Great Britain.”